sangnguyenplus/hall-of-fame/README.md

 - **GuzzleHTTP**: MIT License
 - **Bootstrap**: MIT License (CDN usage)

-## 🏢 About WhoZidIS
+## 🏢 About Who Zid IS

-WhoZidIS is a cybersecurity company specializing in vulnerability research and security solutions.
+Who Zid IS is a cybersecurity company specializing in vulnerability research and security solutions.
 We develop professional tools for security researchers, bug bounty platforms, and enterprise security teams.